-If a complaint has been filed alleging misconduct by a student, the student should make an appointment immediately to meet with the Senior Associate Dean of Student Life who will explain the resolution process in detail and assist in contacting a support person or other trained professional staff members who can provide support throughout the process.
+If a complaint has been filed alleging misconduct by a student, the student should make an appointment immediately to meet with the Title IX Coordinator who will explain the resolution process in detail and assist in contacting a support person or other trained professional staff members who can provide support throughout the process.
 Students may enlist any of these staff members or anyone else to be a support person.

-The individual responding to a complaint may be accompanied by an advisor of his/her choosing to guide and accompany them throughout the campus resolution process.
+The individual responding to a complaint may be accompanied by an advisor of their choosing to guide and accompany them throughout the campus resolution process.
 The individual is entitled to be accompanied by the advisor in all meetings and interviews at which the individual is present.

 All advisors are subject to the same campus rules whether or not they are attorneys.
 Advisors may not address campus officials in a meeting, interview, or other process unless invited to participate.
 Advisors may confer quietly with their advisees as long as the process is not disrupted.
 If an advisor becomes disruptive in meetings or at any point in the process, the advisor will be removed from the process.
-The Title IX Coordinator or the Deputy Title IX Coordinator will determine whether or not the advisor may be reinstated, replaced, or whether the right to an advisor has been forfeited for the remainder of the process.
+The Title IX Coordinator (or designee) will determine whether or not the advisor may be reinstated, replaced, or whether the right to an advisor has been forfeited for the remainder of the process.
 Specific guidelines and options for support persons may be found in the Student Handbook.